-Attend either a musical entrepreneurial lecture or a concert held at the College of The Arts at the University of Florida - Creative Professional Lecture Series or at the School of Music.
-There will be a Q&A session held between the music entrepreneur(s) and students.
+Attend either a musical entrepreneurial lecture or a concert held at the the College of The Arts at the University of Florida - Creative Professional Lecture Series or at the School of Music.
 Afterward, students will be expected to write at least a 1-page report addressing their personal experience and how it relates to the content taught in class.
 Students will submit this assignment in the Assignments tab any time before Week 15, Friday by 11:59pm.

-This assignment fulfills the "Experiential Learning Assignment #1 component of the course.
+igstarrow This assignment fulfills the "Experiential Learning Assignment #1 component of the course.

-V. "Meet the Arts Entrepreneur"
+V."Meet the Arts Entrepreneur"